degory/ghul-templates/README.md

 ## Building your ghūl application or package

 ghūl applications are standard .NET applications using familiar MSBuild projects and .NET SDK commands such as `dotnet build` and `dotnet pack`.
-However, before these commands will work, you do need to install the [ghūl compiler](https://www.nuget.org/packages/ghul.compiler/)

 ### Building your project